Open, Closed, and Non-Degenerate Embedding Dimensions of Neural Codes: Acknowledgements

 \section{Acknowledgements}

 We thank Patrick Chan, Katherine Johnston, Joseph Lent, Alexander Ruys de Perez, and Anne Shiu for sharing early drafts of their work on rigid structures.
 We especially thank Anne Shiu for discussion on this topic, which helped formalize and streamline the presentation of our families of codes.
 We thank Florian Frick for asking questions which motivated us to formulate Questions \ref{q:max} and \ref{q:min}.
+We are also grateful to the anonymous referees for helpful feedback and suggestions.